bob-cd/bob/entities/README.md

 - Run `docker run --rm -it --name bob-storage -p 5432:5432 -e POSTGRES_DB=bob -e POSTGRES_USER=bob -e POSTGRES_PASSWORD=bob postgres:alpine` to run the latest PostgreSQL instance on port `5432`.

 ### Ways of connecting Entities to the cluster
-- To build an uberjar run `clojure -X:depstar uberjar :jar entities.jar :aot true :main-class entities.main` to obtain an `entities.jar`.
+- To build an uberjar run `bb compile` to obtain an `entities.jar`.
 Running `java -jar entities.jar` should connect to it all nicely.
 - To run directly without building a JAR, run `clj -M -m entities.main` from this dir.

 ## Setting up the dev environment with the REPL